top of page

-Her multidisciplinary work spans photography, collage, painting, video, and animation.
-A graduate of the Spéos Photographic Institute in Paris, she spent over a decade in Lagos, Nigeria, working as both artist and curator with the African Artists’ Foundation and LagosPhoto Festival.
-This period fostered a collaborative, culturally embedded approach to image-making — one that honors African visual traditions and reframes diasporic aesthetics with contemporary nuance.
+She is a graduate of the Spéos Photographic Institute in Paris and spent nine formative years in Lagos, Nigeria, as an artist and curator for the African Artists’ Foundation and LagosPhoto Festival.
+This pivotal period fostered a collaborative, culturally embedded approach that honors West African visual traditions.
+Today, this global lens continues to shape her creative ecosystems, bridging sacred lineages with contemporary artistic expression.

 PERMANENT COLLECTIONS